LISE++

 horizontal angular magnification at the wedge position.
 This parameter

-is used in conjonction with the wedge ( acceptance to calculate the transmission.
+is used in conjunction with the wedge (acceptance to calculate the transmission.

 Clears previous calculations.